FREE SHIPPING Over $150 | FREE RETURNS (Domestic)

 Developing and increasing the size of your spinal erectors (the muscles that run along either side of your spine) and your Latissimus Dorsi (lats) is an important part of your overall bench stability and power.

-Ever get sore shoulders after finishing your bench press workout?
+Ever get sore shoulders after finishing bench press?
 If you said yes, that’s because you’re using your anterior deltoids (front top portion of your shoulders) a lot.

 Here’s a refresh of the shoulder press movement, step by step, so you can perform it without trouble and be well on your way to building the strength of the anterior deltoids.